National & Regional Plumber Hourly Rates

 What is a plumber service call fee?

-A service call fee (sometimes called a trip charge or diagnostic fee) is a flat charge — typically between $50 and $250 — that a plumber charges just to come to your home.
+A service call fee (sometimes called a trip charge or diagnostic fee) is a flat charge, typically between $75 and $150 for a weekday visit in 2026, that a plumber charges just to come to your home.
 It covers their travel time and initial assessment of the problem.
 Some plumbers apply this fee toward the cost of the repair if you hire them, so it's always worth asking upfront.

 How much more does an emergency plumber cost?